 It was the very first step in the Diamond Race for her event and Perkovic had delivered on her pre-meeting vow to maintain her dominance of the competition.

-She won all seven competitions in the Diamond Race last year and also added the World Championships gold medal.
+She won all seven competitions in the Diamond Race last year and added the World Championships gold medal.

 “I am very glad to win the first Diamond League this season,” Perkovic said.
 “I love Shanghai.
 I love the atmosphere here.